 Liquidity measures the short-term ability of the bank to operate and function.

-There are a few banking sector ratios which can be computed to analyse the liquidity of the bank while analysing banking stocks.
+There are a few banking sector ratios that can be computed to analyse the liquidity of the bank while analyzing banking stocks.

 1. Credit to Deposit Ratio: